Quick Picks by Category

 The EPA Safer Choice standard requires dish soaps to be free from 1,4-dioxane, triclosan, synthetic fragrances, and chlorine.
 Seventh Generation's Free & Clear dish liquid meets all of these — and performs well on greasy dishes.
 The plant-derived surfactants clean effectively in both hot and cold water.

 For handwashing dishes, this is the most direct skin contact cleaning product in your home — choosing fragrance-free, Safer Choice certified is especially important here because you're exposing your hands to the formula for extended periods daily.
+Buy the Free & Clear version; the scented varieties add synthetic fragrance.

-Ecover Toilet Bowl Cleaner — Pine & Mint
+Best Toilet Bowl Cleaner

 Conventional toilet bowl cleaners rely on hydrochloric acid or sodium hypochlorite (bleach) — both of which produce toxic fumes in enclosed bathroom spaces.
 Ecover's plant-based formula uses citric acid and biodegradable surfactants.
 EPA Safer Choice certified, biodegradable to 98%+ within 28 days.